Zeemmy66/Zeemmy66/README.md

 16 and under can int but I only befriend 17+, srry

-PLEASE INT IF YOU LIKE THE TERMINATOR.
+PLEASE INT IF YOU LIKE THE TERMINATOR. nobody is actually into it ever

 I'm usually online off-tab or with my bf

 No hate but I don't really befriend systems as someone medically recognized lol, no malicious intent

-Favorite sonic characters: scourge, sonic, knuckles, eclipse.

-Favorite fnaf characters: toy chica, monty gator, puppet.

 I love russian roulette/gamdiac, kriselle, suselle, v4v, sonknux, and chappel roan.